 Can’t the school counselor just take care of this?

 An independent consultant provides services that complement what is available through your student’s school.
-Unfortunately, many school counselors are overworked, often with many job responsibilities and caseloads of four hundred or more students.
+Unfortunately, many public school counselors are overworked, often with many job responsibilities and caseloads of four hundred or more students.

 My child is terrible at taking standardized tests.
 Is there any hope?

 Yes, absolutely.
 Tests are just one of many factors in the college admissions process.
 We’ll begin with a realistic assessment of your student’s academic profile and focus on the best strategies to help them find a good college fit.
 These strategies may include improving test performance and looking at some of the many excellent colleges that no longer require the ACT or SAT test for admissions.